cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

   - **A private project** restricts its access to *{% urlHash "only users you invite" Users %}*.
 7. Click **Setup Project**.
 8. Now you should see a view explaining how to record your first run.
-9. After setting up your project, Cypress inserted a unique {% urlHash "projectId" Identification %} into your `cypress.json`.
-If you're using source control, we recommend that you check your `cypress.json` including the `projectId` into source control.
+9. After setting up your project, Cypress inserts a unique {% urlHash "projectId" Identification %} into your {% url "configuration" configuration %} file (`cypress.json` by default).
+If you're using source control, we recommend that you check your configuration file including the `projectId` into source control.
 10. Within {% url 'Continuous Integration' continuous-integration %}, or from your local computer's terminal, pass the displayed {% urlHash "Record Key" Identification %} while running the {% url '`cypress run`' command-line#cypress-run %} command.
   - Provide record key directly:
     ```shell